rutar-academic/rutar.org/content/writing/how-to-build-a-personal-webpage-from-scratch.md

 However, the tutorial for setting this up is beyond the scope this article!
 If you are interested in this, you can find some pointers to get started on the [git webpage](https://git-scm.com/book/en/v2/Getting-Started-About-Version-Control) and on [GitHub](https://docs.github.com/en/get-started/quickstart/git-and-github-learning-resources).

+For site deployment, I will cover two main options: using [GitHub Pages](https://pages.github.com), or using [Cloudflare Pages](https://pages.cloudflare.com).
+Both options are free.
+General, Cloudflare Pages is a more robust web hosting solution than GitHub Pages, whereas GitHub Pages is specialized for GitHub repositories.
+Here are some benefits of using Cloudflare Pages over GitHub Pages:

+1. **Easier custom domain setup.**
+   Since Cloudflare is also a domain registrar and DNS provider, they will manage many of the details for you which makes setup substantially simpler.
+2. **Support for multiple sites.**
+   GitHub Pages restricts you account to 1 site per account, whereas Cloudflare Pages lets you have as many options as you would like.
+3. **Repository privacy.**
+   Unless you pay, GitHub Pages requires your repository [to be public](https://docs.github.com/en/get-started/learning-about-github/githubs-products).
+   It is possible, but somewhat complicated, to work around this requirement.
+   Cloudflare Pages lets you link public or private repositories.

+Cloudflare probably also has better server performance, but for a small static webpage, the difference is minimal.

+On the other hand, the main reason to prefer GitHub Pages over Cloudflare Pages is **decreased complexity**: as we will see below, GitHub Pages is very easy to set up, especially since we already need to host our webpage code on GitHub.
+The Cloudflare webpage is also rather developer-oriented, so the dashboard can be a bit confusing to use at first.

+With GitHub Pages, your default URL will be `your-username.github.io` , where `your-username` is the username you use to sign up for GitHub Pages.
+With Cloudflare Pages, your URL will be `project-name.pages.dev`, where `project-name` is something you can choose individually for each webpage.

 ### Creating the repository on GitHub
 First, you need to create a new repository.
 I would recommend that you follow the instructions [here](https://docs.github.com/en/get-started/quickstart/hello-world#creating-a-repository).
 Here are a couple notes:

-1. You can name the repository anything you would like (you do not need to choose `hello-world`).
+1. If you are using Cloudflare Pages, you can name the repository anything you would like (you do not need to choose `hello-world`).
+   _If you are using GitHub Pages, you must name the repository `your-username.github.io`._
 2. Optionally, you can choose the **Add README** option, which you can later modify to provide information on your webpage.
-   This file will be used to display information on your repository.
+   This file will be used to display information on your repository page.
-3. You can also choose to either make your webpage public or private.
+3. You can also choose to either make your webpage **public** or **private**.
    A public repository means that anybody can view (but not edit) your GitHub repository, whereas only you---or anybody you give permission---will be able to see the repository if it is private.
+   _If you are using GitHub Pages, your repository must be **public**._

 Once you've finished creating the new repository, you need to add files that we created earlier!
 To do this, click on the **Add File** option, beside the **Code** drop-down menu in green.